Children's orthopaedics

 Clinics

-All clinics are held in the adult orthopaedic and fracture clinic on the ground floor of Salton House at St Mary's Hospital.
+Clinics are held at St Mary’s Hospital in the adult orthopaedic and fracture clinic on the ground floor of Salton House.
+We offer:

-- dedicated paediatric fracture clinics
+- Dedicated paediatric fracture clinics

-- dysplasia of the hip (DDH)
+- Dysplasia of the hip (DDH) clinic

-- joint paediatric hand clinic
+- Joint paediatric hand clinic

-Salton House
+First floor, Salton House

 St Mary’s Hospital